 The finish is again, sweet and smooth but quite short.
 Leaves a oaky and spicy (cloves) finish.

 This is a very pleasant dram and quite drinkable.
 I found my sample seemed to evaporate surprisingly quickly.
-Essentially it is a slightly more refined version of the 12 y.o and a slightly cheaper version of the 21 y.o with the added twist of a sherry influence.
-Its definitely the missing piece in a range that jumps from £35 to £120.
+Essentially it is a slightly more refined version of the 12 y.o and a slightly cheaper version of the 21 y.o It is definitely the missing piece in a range that jumps from £35 to £120.

 At the time of writing I am not sure how much this will retail for however judging by the price of the Aberfeldy 12 and the Aberfeldy 21 I am assuming it will be sitting somewhere in the £50 to £60 range.